Releases coming up!

 ARTIST BIO

-to you through her original songs, fiddle instrumentals, and creative renditions of traditional and popular music.
-She plays fiddle, guitar, and Appalachian mountain dulcimer, and performs primarily with a 3-6 piece band of accompanying musicians.
+Neo-Traditional musician, Kate MacLeod, defines Americana with her original music.
+Awarded Best of the West by the Far-West Division of Folk Alliance International, and a 2025 Blue Ribbon winner at the Appalachian Stringband Festival/Clifftop, WV, she makes her self at home in the world of Americana music wherever she goes.
+Her songs are courageously honest and eclectic, while her instrumental music is both atmospheric and driven.
+Kate brings music to you through her original songs, fiddle instrumentals, and creative renditions of traditional and popular music.
+As stated by SingOut!
+Magazine, she "channels the spirit of the great Carter Family classics.”
+Yet, she also sounds like she has been drinking from the fountain of youth.
+Kate plays fiddle, guitar, and Appalachian mountain dulcimer, and performs primarily with a 3-6 piece band of accompanying musicians.
 Since her first recording (produced by Charles Sawtelle of Hot Rize) her songs have been recorded by other musicians from California to the Czech Republic.
 Performing artists such as Grammy-winning Bluegrass musician Laurie Lewis, and Mollie O'Brien, sing her songs regularly, and Tim O'Brien produced her Blooming recording with an all-star band including Tim, Darrell Scott, Byron House, and the late Kenny Malone.
 Kate has toured in the United States, Canada, Belgium, Holland, Switzerland, Germany, Austria, Italy, and the UK.
-She was chosen for the Best of the West Award, 2019, by the Far-West division of the Folk Alliance International.
 In addition to her Americana music, her original instrumental pieces are well suited for film soundtracks and have been used in a variety of documentaries.
 Her current projects include recording new renditions of songs by the American folk musician, Kentucky-born Jean Ritchie.
 Kate resides in both Salt Lake City, UT, and Harpers Ferry, WV.

 Kate's songwriting style and live performances display an unbreakable link between traditional music and cutting-edge contemporary songwriting.
 Whether in a song or on her violin, she captures our history, landscapes, and our lives in the varied music that she creates.
 She has been compared to many influential artists of her genre including Joni Mitchell, Nanci Griffith, Richard Thompson, and Emmylou Harris.
 Since her first recording release, her songs have been covered by Folk, Celtic, Bluegrass and roots music genres including artists such as Mollie O'Brien, Laurie Lewis, Andrew Calhoun, One Shilling Short, Loose Ties, Rose Laughlin, and many others.
 Something Left You Living, a song from her Blooming recording, was featured on NPR's song showcase "What's in a Song."
 Kate's songs have been featured on nationally syndicated radio shows including Tom May's “River City Folk,” and were sung by others on “A Prairie Home Companion.